Mar de amor: Plot

 Elsewhere, Victor Manuel cannot stop looking at Estrella and, to his dismay, Coral gets a tumor and will die in a few months.
 Hernán finds out about this and thinks he might lose Estrella if the two meet again.
 He tries to prevent them reuniting, but inevitably, their paths cross again.
 Estrella has changed and Victor Manuel is strapped to a deranged Coral.
 She has befriended León throughout their mutual hate for Victor Manuel and Estrella.
 They are full of vengeance and ready to finish them off.
 Throughout these months, Oriana begins to change.
 She sees that she was wrong to be so selfish and evil and has a change of heart.
 She begins to love Santos, a nice man that has always loved her.
-Thereafter, they make love and after a while, get married.
+Thereafter, they have sex and after a while, get married.

 Victor Manuel begins to see Estrella again.
 One night, he gets in a fight with Hernán.
 After Hernán is found dead, Victor Manuel is the main suspect and is put in jail when in reality, Hernán was killed by his nurse.
 During Oriana and Santos' wedding, Estrella is shot by León which leads to her paralysis, but she begins to do physical therapy and heals.
 Soon, Victor Manuel is proven innocent and returns to be with Estrella.
 Once Victor Manuel is released from jail, there is nothing standing in the way of him and Estrella being together.

-Victor Manuel takes Estrella to a romantic getaway where they make love.
+Victor Manuel takes Estrella to a romantic getaway where they have sex.
 León tries to kill Victor Manuel by locking him in a lion's cage at a circus, but Coral appears and locks León inside the lion cage, too.
 Estrella finds them and helps Victor Manuel get out while León is killed by the lion.
 Coral has her arm and leg paralyzed because of the tumor so she commits suicide in the sea.
 In the end, only the true bond of love between Estrella and Victor Manuel prevailed.
 They seal their love with marriage and live happily ever after.